KAREEM-ZAINAB/Analyze-International-Debt-Statistics-/README.md

 2. Which country owns the maximum amount of debt and what does that amount look like?
 3. What is the average amount of debt owed by countries across different debt indicators?

-# Finding the number of distinct
+# Finding the number of distinct countries
-The number of distinct countries of were counted to see the number of countries that borroewed money from the World Bank.
+The number of distinct countries were counted to calculate the number of countries that borroewed money from the World Bank.

 # Finding out the distinct debt indicators
-The number of distinct indicator codes were counted to know the
+The unique column in this table is the Indicator Code.
+The number of distinct values in tbis column was used in finding out the distinct debt indicators.
+The query results shows that there are 24 distinct debt indicator code.
+This means they are only 24 types of debt being issues by the world bank to different countries.

 # Totaling the amount of debt owed by the countries
+The query result returned showed that the world countries are owing 3,079,734.49.
+Which means the total amount owed by the countries is three million and seventy-nine thousand seven hundred and thirty four dollars.

 # Country with the highest debt
+The query result shows China is the country with the highest debt.
+With a total of 285793494734.2 billion dollars.

-   # Average amoint of debt across indicators
+# Average amount of debt across indicators
+The average amount of debt available varies between indicators.
+Principal repayments on external debt, long-term (AMT, current US$) with 5904868401.499193 million dollars and indicator with the lowest debt rate is "PPG, bonds (AMT, current US$)" with 1082623947.65362 dollars.

+# Highest Principal repayment
+The query returned China as the country with the highest principal repayment and the indicator debt name is  Principal repayments on external debt, long-term (AMT, current US$).
+Which is the same for the average of the debt across indicators.